repocho/raml-mocker/README.md

 #### History Log
 ##### 0.1.10
 - Allows upper case in the format name definition.
+Fixes [#1]:https://github.com/RePoChO/raml-mocker/issues/1

 ##### 0.1.9
 - Adds support for uniqueItems schema keyword.

 ##### 0.1.8
 - Adds the possibility to return only the http code without a json.
 - Fixes some issues.